torstenboettjer/sandbox/README.md

 ![Technology Stack](./doc/img/diagrams-technology.svg)

 A layered architecture allows system engineers to separate the base system configuration from service blueprints that deploy host-dependent services, such as databases, with node artifacts deployable as distributed systems in clusters or serverless environments and from developer tools, like IDE, git and diagram tools.
 Architectural layers maintain the flexibility for engineers while standardizing operational processes.

-* The first layer is represented by a system flake that captures hardware- and system dependencies for the system that hosts the development environment.
-It remains decoupled from the application set to prevent platform dependencies.
-Additional modules can address context-specific machine requirements, such as mobility functions, cloud provider settings, or company-specific monitoring agents.

-* The second layer defines solution components including hosted backend services to ensure a homgenous development environment with the productive systems

-* The third layer addresses the developer toolset and captures configurations for developer services.
+The first layer is represented by a system flake that captures hardware- and system dependencies for the developer host.
+The configuration remains decoupled from the application set to prevent platform dependencies.
+The flake relies on nix modules to address context-specific machine requirements, such as mobility functions, cloud provider settings, or company-specific monitoring agents.
+The second layer defined using an environment flake, modules deploy solution components link hosted backend services to ensure a homgenous development environment accross teams.
+The third layer is defined with a user flake referring to modules that provide the developer toolset and captures configurations for developer services.

-Allthough these services can be deployed on a hosted system, the defualt environment is a local machine.
-Local machine provisioning empowers engineers to override default settings at any layer, enabling security operators and service architects to test the entire stack with a functional model before staging and production.
+The sandbox can be deployed on every host system, the default scenario is a local machine, which empowers engineers to override default settings at any layer, without triggering security concerns.
+Isolated machines enable security operators and service architects to test the entire stack with a functional model before staging and production.
 Local instances also eliminate implicit dependencies on higher level packaging formats and provider specific orchestrators, fostering a decentralized development process with configuration templates shared via Git.
 Programmatic assembly of dedicated servers ensures reproducibility, isolation, and atomic upgrades with consistent package deployments, independent of specific vendors or solutions.
 Dependencies and build instructions are specified in configuration files, facilitating clear separation of duties through simple directory or file access management.

 ### The System Flake (Admin/Root)